Konosuke Takeshita: The37Kamiina and sporadic appearances (2021–present)

-All Elite Wrestling (2021, 2022–present)
+All Elite Wrestling (2021–present)

+Early appearances (2021–2023)

 During All Elite Wrestling's first-ever non-televised event called "The House Always Wins", Takeshita made his debut for the company in a 10-men tag team match.
 He teamed alongside members of The Elite, including AEW World Champion Kenny Omega, the former AEW World Tag Team Champions The Young Bucks along with Michael Nakazawa.
 They lost the match against a team that consisted out of Death Triangle (Pac, Penta El Zero Miedo and Rey Fenix) and the brothers Mike and Matt Sydal.
 Takeshita then made his YouTube debut for AEW on Dark: Elevation the following Monday competing against Danny Limelight.
 He won this match with a pinfall after using his finishing move.

 Takeshita returned to AEW on the April 25, 2022 episode of AEW Dark: Elevation where he defeated Brandon Cutler.
 On the May 4 episode AEW Dynamite, he was challenged by Jay Lethal to wrestle him on the next episode of AEW Rampage.
 On the May 6, 2022 episode of Rampage, Lethal would defeat Takeshita following assistance from his manager Sonjay Dutt and Satnam Singh.
 On AEW Dynamite on May 18 he was defeated by AEW World Champion "Hangman" Adam Page in a non-title singles match, which was heavily praised by wrestling critics.
 Takeshita continued to gather wins on Elevation.
 On the July 6th episode of AEW Rampage, Takeshita lost to Eddie Kingston in a hard-hitting match.
 Takeshita's impressive matches up to this point earned him an AEW Interim World Championship Eliminator match against then interim champion Jon Moxley on the July 13 special episode of Dynamite titled Fyter Fest, which he lost.
 At Battle of the Belts III in August, Takeshita fought Claudio Castagnoli for his ROH World Championship, and was defeated.
 On November 19, it was confirmed that Takeshita had signed with the company, after his match against Eddie Kingston and Ortiz, while keeping his contract with DDT.